How Can Kaizen Help Us Deliver Better Change?

 When applied to business change, this tackles something really important: the disconnect between senior people deciding strategy and the employees carrying out operational work.

 When senior people don’t consider what it’s really like on the front line they don’t design a strategy that will deliver the intended benefits from change.
 And, when front line staff aren’t involved in the big picture, they won’t engage with and see the change through to its full potential.
 In other words change never really delivers what it was meant to.

 If you work in change management – delivering change to people, and making sure benefits are delivered to the business,- you’ll know it’s crucial to involve and empower the people who the change affects.

-Whilst fully immersed in a client’s organisational change programme over the last 3 months (training on a new IT system and a redefinition of roles within the operational structure – lots of moving parts and pockets of resistance – chaotic to say the least!), the festive period gave me a well-timed opportunity for reflection.
+Having been fully immersed in a client’s organisational change programme (training on a new IT system and a redefinition of roles within the operational structure – lots of moving parts and pockets of resistance), a recent break gave me a well-timed opportunity for reflection.

 Create Trojan Mice Good change often relies on good conversations.
 If conversations and consultation can be had with the people that the change is most likely to affect, they can actually act as catalysts for change, accelerating it and providing operational and customer facing insights that keep change on track to deliver more back to the business.

 During our client’s project, we had to work hard to make sure senior leaders understood the value of engaging and sustaining these influencers.
 Where they previously hadn’t, the end user community was hard to win over initially, creating delay and wasting opportunity for people to add value.

 Continuous Improvement The idea that big results come from many small changes accumulated over time struck a chord with me.
 A learning organisation is more than just getting individuals learning (although that is very important); it is ensuring the organisation itself learns and that individuals are part of a culture which conscientiously reflects at every level.